DamilolaAhmadu/Fraud_Analysis/README.md

 * #### Values greater than 100.000 occours using transfers-type method.

-    **FALSE:** The majority transactions occours in trasnfer-type, however transactions greater than 100.000 occour in cash-out and cash-in too.
+    **FALSE:** The majority transactions occours in transfer-type, however transactions greater than 100.000 occour in cash-out and cash-in too.

     ![hypothesis4](reports/figures/hypothesis4_cycle1.png)